WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-theme-developers.md

 [GitHub proxy](https://playground.wordpress.net/proxy) is an incredibly useful tool to load themes from GitHub repositories as it allows you to load a theme from a specific branch, a specific directory, a specific commit or a specific PR.
 :::

-For example, the following `blueprint.json` installs a theme from a GitHub repository leveraging the https://github-proxy.com tool:
+For example the following `blueprint.json` installs a theme from a GitHub repository leveraging the https://github-proxy.com tool:

 ```json
 {